siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 then `$\forall m, n\in M$, $m * n = n * m$`.

-To begin with, here is a _lean_ proof of this theorem (a mathematical sketch follows).
+To begin with, here is a proof of this theorem in Lean 4 (a mathematical sketch follows).

 ```lean
 theorem CzSlOly : (∀ a b : M, (a * b) * b = a) →